RRSPs: Know your limits

 - Both your annual contribution limit and any carry-forward contribution room are shown on your notice of assessment.

 - Do you have an employer-sponsored pension plan?
 If so, your RRSP contribution limit is reduced by the pension adjustment.
 The pension adjustment is calculated by your employer and reported to the CRA on your T4 each year.
 If you're a member of a defined contribution registered pension plan (RPP) or defined profit sharing plan (DPSP), your pension adjustment is the total contributions to the plan made by you and your employer.
 If your RPP is defined benefit, your pension adjustment is determined by a formula designed to reflect the pension benefit entitlement you earned in the year.
 For more information, see the CRA website.

 You can contribute to your RRSP up to December 31 of the year you turn 71.
-Also, by December 31 of that year, you must convert to a registered retirement income fund (RRIF) or purchase an annuity to avoid having the value of your RRSP fully taxed in the year.
-Since there are tax and other implications to consider, an advisor can help you determine the best option for you based on your personal situation.
+You must convert to a registered retirement income fund (RRIF) after that or purchase an annuity to avoid having the value of your RRSP fully taxed in the year.*

 What can I do with an RRSP?

 An RRSP is a simple way to save for retirement and pay less income tax.
 There are other really useful things you can do with your RRSP though, including:

 What are the main benefits of an RRSP?

 1) Reduce tax deductions at source: Contributing annually to your RRSP makes you eligible for tax reductions and savings at the on-set.

 2) Use the RRSP over-contribution limit: You can carry forward unused contribution room indefinitely and add this to the amount you can contribute in future.